fbef0102/Game-Private_Plugin/Plugin_插件/Special_Infected_特感/l4d_si_slowdown/readme.md

 # Description | 內容
-Manages the gunfire slowdown for infected team
+Manages the gunfire slowdown for infected team (Also apply to AI)

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>